lambsnd/oonagh/docs/README.md

       - You might need to authenticate into GitHub first.
   2. Go to *File > New Project* > *Version Control* > *Git*.
       - Under "Repository URL", paste the address from step 1.
   3. Change the "Project directory name" (optional).
-Let's call it `oonagh-local`.
+Let's call it oonagh-local/.
   4. Click on "Browse..." and choose __the folder to house a copy of the repository__.
       - For example, if you choose ~/Documents/GitHub/, you can access a copy of the repository at ~/Documents/GitHub/oonagh-local/.
   5. Click "Create repository" to finish.